devalc/Viz-WEPPCloud/helpfiles/S_slope_thresh.md

 ***

-This threshold allows users to dynamically filter and display data using minimum and maximum values of interest of slope.
+This threshold allows users to dynamically filter and display data using minimum and maximum values of the slope of interest.